elkebir-group/CNRein/README.md

 ### With pip installation

-DeepCopy can be ran with the following command:
+CNRein can be ran with the following command:
 ```bash
 DeepCopyRun -input <BAM file location> \
     -ref <reference folder location> \